-“Not young love,” I thought to myself, “but that right there is TRUE love.”
+“Maybe not young love,” I thought to myself, glancing at the teenagers, “but that right there is TRUE love.”